Azure/ALZ-PowerShell-Module/docs/wiki/[User-Guide]-Quick-Start-Phase-3.md

 1. Navigate to [github.com](https://github.com).
 1. Navigate to your repository.
 1. Click `Actions` in the top navigation.
-1. Click the `Azure Landing Zone Continuous Delivery` pipeline in the left navigation.
+1. Click the `02 Azure Landing Zones Continuous Delivery` pipeline in the left navigation.
 1. Click `Run workflow` in the top right, then keep the default branch and click `Run workflow`.
 1. Your pipeline will run a `plan`.
 1. If you provided `apply_approvers` to the bootstrap, it will prompt you to approve the `apply` job.